 In April, while speaking at the webinar on “Decarbonisation and Net-Zero Target 2050 for manufacturing industry”, Dr Pei shed some light on SSAB’s transformation plans to a green steel company with HYBRIT.
 He explained that SSAB, the world’s most CO₂ efficient steelmakers, accounts for 10% of Sweden’s and 7% of Finland’s total emissions and the company wants to make the most of the large surplus of fossil-free electricity available in the region.
 However, he pointed out some major limiting factors for the project in the form of getting clearances for electricity connections and power supply.

 Dr Pei also stated that with HYBRIT, the joint venture partners wish to make a global impact and that is why they are working hard to make the technology more stable and sustainable.
-SSAB aims to take this technology to a commercial scale and become the first to put fossil-free steel on the market but eventually they will be open to share their technology with the rest of the world.
+SSAB aims to take this technology to a commercial scale and become the first to put fossil-free steel on the market but eventually, they will be open to sharing their technology with the rest of the world.

 Moreover, SSAB has invested heavily in fossil-free steel and as part of this, the production process will be documented in an Environmental Product Declaration (EPD).
 An EDP tells the life cycle story of a product in a single, comprehensive report.

 In conclusion, it seems safe to say that green steel is picking up steam in Europe and many other parts of the world.
-The consumers are becoming aware and there is an increasing demand for sustainable value chains across all industries.
+Consumers are becoming aware and there is an increasing demand for sustainable value chains across all industries.
 For companies, it is a chance to make carbon neutrality a strategic competitive advantage and a moral responsibility.